 If you receive warnings that your virtual memory is low, you'll need to increase the minimum size of your paging file.
-Windows sets the initial minimum size of the paging file equal to the amount of random access memory installed on your PC, and the maximum size equal to three times the amount of RAM installed on your PC.
+Windows sets the initial minimum size of the paging file equal to the amount of random access memory (RAM) installed on your computer, and the maximum size equal to three times the amount of RAM installed on your computer.
 If you see warnings at these recommended levels, then increase the minimum and maximum sizes.

-On the Advanced tab, under Performance, tap or click Settings.
+On the Advanced tab, under Performance, click Settings.

-Tap or click the Advanced tab, and then, under Virtual memory, tap or click Change.
+Click the Advanced tab, and then, under Virtual memory, click Change.

 Clear the Automatically manage paging file size for all drives check box.

-Under Drive [Volume Label], tap or click the drive that contains the paging file you want to change.
+Under Drive [Volume Label], click the drive that contains the paging file you want to change.

-Tap or click Custom size, enter a new size in megabytes in the Initial size (MB) or Maximum size (MB) box, tap or click Set, and then tap or click OK.
+Click Custom size, type a new size in megabytes in the Initial size (MB) or Maximum size (MB) box, click Set, and then click OK.